 Before a surgical procedure, doctors write a prescription for physical therapy.
 During therapy, patients can expect to improve their “baseline,” or the minimum standard the doctor believes is necessary to achieve before undergoing surgery.
 Patients will learn about their upcoming surgery, such as how they’ll feel after surgery and why, as well as exercises they can do right out of the operating room.

-“When you put in the time to address all the concerns a patient may have before surgery, they come out on the other side knowing what their tasks are and are more motivated to push through,” says Brett Hayes, director of Mizzou Therapy Services.
+“When you put in the time to address all the concerns a patient may have before surgery, they come out on the other side knowing what their tasks are and are more motivated to push through,” says Becky Edwards, director of outpatient services for Mizzou Therapy Services.

-“Your surgery outcomes are not just determined by the severity of your injury; it’s how you prepare for your surgery.” - Brett Hayes, director of Mizzou Therapy Services
+“Your surgery outcomes are not just determined by the severity of your injury; it’s how you prepare for your surgery.” - Becky Edwards, director of outpatient services at Mizzou Therapy Services

 Patients taking advantage of preoperative rehabilitation continue to work with the same therapist after their surgery to maintain a consistent level of care.
 Before leaving the hospital, patients will already have an outpatient therapy appointment set up and a plan toward recovery in place.

-“This whole process is all about encouragement and education,” Hayes says.
+“This whole process is all about encouragement and education,” Edwards says.
 “Our therapists can take the fear out of what can be a scary situation for most people.
 That’s what we do best.”